barbazul/1kfa/mod_guide_player.md

 # Diceless Play

-Rolling dice is a fun, tactile experience, but not every table has the dice that 1kFA asks for.
+Rolling dice is a fun, tactile experience, but not every table has the dice that A Thousand Faces of Adventure asks for.
-In that case, it is possible to play 1kFA without owning the physical dice.
+In that case, it is possible to play without owning the physical dice.
 Each Deckahedron card has symbols that can be used in their place.

 To roll a 1d4 or 1d6 with the Deckahedron, flip over a card from the top of your deck, and look for the d4 or d6 symbol on the face side, and read